open-sdg/open-sdg/docs/developers/customisation.md

 # Customisation

-Prior to getting started with customising the platform, you should have already forked a "starter" repository, and renamed it to something like `sdg-indicators-sweden` (for example).
+Prior to getting started with customising the platform, you should have already forked a "starter" repository, and renamed it to something like `open-sdg-site-sweden` (for example).
 If you have not done this yet, [start here](forking.md).
 In this documentation we will refer to this as the "site repository".

 ## Jekyll configuration